• Skip to primary navigation

 How to Hand Piece a Roof Pattern Manx Quilt Block

-Here is my effort to demonstrate the steps of making the Roof Pattern block in the traditional Manx method and goes back to the beginning of the 19th Century.
+Here is my effort to demonstrate the steps of making the Roof Pattern block in the traditional Manx method.
+This tradition goes back to the beginning of the 19th Century.

 A foundation square was cut using the span of the hand as measurement.
 This would keep block size consistent without the need for a ruler, but would obviously vary from quilter to quilter.